gboduljak/seam-carving/README.md

 <img src="./readme-resources/choices.png" alt="algorithm choices" width=250 height=250 />

-We can solve the seam computation problem using dynamic programming after observing a key important characteristic of the problem:
+We can solve the seam computation problem using dynamic programming after observing an important characteristic of the problem:

 - **Optimal substructure**